Amy Perrett: Refereeing career

 In 2016, Perrett was the first woman appointed to referee men's teams in Australia's National Rugby Championship, after becoming the first female assistant referee in Super Rugby three months earlier.

-Further, in 2020 on the 29th August, Perrett became the first female referee in Super Rugby, refereeing the Brumbies vs the Western Force.
+Further, in 2020 on 29 August, Perrett became the first female referee in Super Rugby, refereeing the Brumbies vs the Western Force.

 During the 2020 Summer Olympics, she was widely criticised on social media by Fijian fans when she refereed the women's semi-final match between Fiji and New Zealand.
 The fans claimed that Perrett officiated the match in an unfair way.